Email Automation Flow

 Connecting Opportunities to Deliverables

-Based on the opportunities found in the journey map exercise, I came up with a list ofpotential solutions:
+Based on the opportunities found in the journey map exercise, we identified the following potential solutions:

-• Create a free download that addresses the most common questions about invitations
+• Create a free download that addresses the most common invitation questions to encourage email sign-ups (we called this The Wedding Invitation Planner)

-• Build trust by sharing our brand story and values, and inspire confidence with testimonials
+• Build trust by sharing our brand story and values

 Organizing the Drip Campaign